John von Neumann

 - Fields of study

-John von Neumann was a polymath mathematician, physicist, computer scientist and economist in the early twentieth century.
+John von Neumann was a polymath mathematician, physicist, computer scientist, and economist in the twentieth century.

 Neumann was born in 1903 in Budapest, then in the Austro-Hungarian Empire.
 His parents were Jewish and his father, a banker and law doctorate, was elevated to the nobility in 1913 for his services to the emperor.
-Janos (later John) Neumann was a child prodigy and in addition to attending school, he received private tuition in advanced calculus and by the age of nineteen he had already published two major mathematical papers.
-He studied Chemistry at the University of Budapest at the request of his father but soon turned to mathematics, his first love.
-He earned a doctoral degree in math, at the age of twenty-two, under Pazmany Peter at the University of Budapest.
+Janos (later John) Neumann was a child prodigy and in addition to attending school, he received private tuition in advanced calculus.
+By the age of nineteen he had already published two major mathematical papers.
+He studied chemistry at the University of Budapest at the request of his father, but soon turned to mathematics, his first love.
+He earned a doctoral degree in math at the age of twenty-two, under Pazmany Peter at the University of Budapest.
 He also earned a diploma in chemical engineering from the ETH Zurich, in Switzerland.

 From 1926 to 1930, Neumann taught at the University of Berlin and published more than thirty major academic papers.
-In 1930, he was invited to Princeton University and soon he was offered a faculty position at the Institute of Advanced Study, when it was founded in 1933.
-Before moving to the US, Neumann married his childhood friend Mariette Kovesi, with whom he had a daughter but they separated in 1936.
+In 1930, he was invited to Princeton University and then offered a faculty position at the Institute of Advanced Study, when it was founded in 1933.
+Before moving to the U.S., Neumann married his childhood friend Mariette Kovesi.
+They had a daughter but separated in 1936.
 In 1937, Neumann became an American citizen.
-In 1938, he married Clara Dan, also from Budapest, who soon became a scientist and one of the pioneering computer programmers for the ENIAC.
+In 1938, he married Klara Dán, also from Budapest, who became a pioneering computer programmer and instructor.

-Apart from doing research at the Institute for Advanced Study at Princeton, Neumann was a consultant for the U.S. Army and business corporations like the RAND Corporation, Standard Oil, General Electric and IBM, among others.
+Apart from doing research at the Institute for Advanced Study, Neumann was a consultant for the U.S. Army and business corporations like the RAND Corporation, Standard Oil, General Electric, and IBM, among others.
 He was the president of the von Neumann Committee for Missiles and later a member of the United States Atomic Energy Commission.
-So, he was very influential in shaping American scientific and military policies during the Second World War and particularly in the post-war period.
-He was a self-proclaimed anti-communist and favored militarization and nuclear proliferation.
+A self-proclaimed anti-communist, he favored militarization and nuclear proliferation.
 Even after being diagnosed with cancer in 1955, Neumann continued his research and professional service until his death in 1957.

 The annual IEEE John von Neumann medal is awarded in Neumann’s memory for outstanding achievements in computer science and technology.